isorna/dzc/rules/shooting.md

 ## Evasion Countermeasures

 **Evasion Countermeasures** are employed before rolling to hit.
-A target s Evasion Countermeasures have a number next to them, which modifies the result needed.
+A target's Evasion Countermeasures have a number next to them, which modifies the result needed.

 _For example a unit that is out of coherency shoots a weapon with 3+ Accuracy.
 The target has E+2 Countermeasures._

 _Being out of coherency adds a +1 penalty, making it a 4+ to hit.
-The target s Evasion Countermeasures confer an additional +2 penalty, so it requires a 6+ to hit._
+The target's Evasion Countermeasures confer an additional +2 penalty, so it requires a 6+ to hit._

 ## Roll to Damage

-The next stage is to determine if any damage is inflicted. **Roll 1 dice** for each successful hit and **add the weapon s Energy value**.
-If the result **equals or beats the target s Armour**, then 1 Damage is inflicted.
+The next stage is to determine if any damage is inflicted. **Roll 1 dice** for each successful hit and **add the weapon's Energy value**.
+If the result **equals or beats the target's Armour**, then 1 Damage is inflicted.

-If the result beats the target s Armour by **2 or more,** the damage roll is a **Critical and inflicts 2 Damage**. **If the dice result is a 1, the weapon doesn t do any damage,** regardless of whether it would otherwise equal or beat the Armour.
+If the result beats the target's Armour by **2 or more,** the damage roll is a **Critical and inflicts 2 Damage**. **If the dice result is a 1, the weapon doesn't do any damage,** regardless of whether it would otherwise equal or beat the Armour.

 Note that low-energy weapons cannot damage well armoured targets (which make hardened targets like tanks immune to small arms fire).
 Also note that damage is never a foregone conclusion; an immensely powerful shot might simply graze a target or pass through non- essential systems, leaving it mostly intact.